 1 Combine soy sauce, lemon grass or peel, star anise, raw sugar and hot water in a small saucepan.
 Stir the mixture over a gentle heat until the sugar dissolves.
 Simmer for 10 minutes and strain, discarding the lemongrass and star anise.

 2 Combine the liquid with the peanut butter, lemon juice, chilli paste and garlic in a food processor.
 Taste and add more chilli paste or lemon juice as required.
 If the sauce is very thick, add more hot water a little at a time to bring it to a dipping consistency.

 3 Transfer sauce to a container, cover and refrigerate until required.
-The sauce generally thickens on standing, so you might need to thin it down again before using.
-It will keep for up to 5 days.
+The sauce generally thickens on standing, so you might need to thin it down before using.
+It will keep for about a week.
 To serve, stir well and transfer to a bowl and surround with prepared vegetables.